2022 NBA playoffs

 The 2022 NBA playoffs was the postseason tournament of the National Basketball Association's 2021–22 season.
-The playoffs began on April 16 and ended on June 16 with the conclusion of the 2022 NBA Finals.
+The playoffs began on April 16 and ended on June 16 with Golden State Warriors defeating the Boston Celtics in the 2022 NBA Finals and winning their seventh NBA title.
 The playoffs also returned to its normal April–June schedule for the first time since 2019, before the COVID-19 pandemic resulted in two postponements in 2020 and 2021.